bswinnerton/blog/_drafts/2017-12-21-configuring-kvm-on-clear-linux.md

 DNS=8.8.8.8
 ```

 And finally, we have to wire our existing physical interface to the newly created bridge (`br0`).
 Make sure that you use the correct `Name` value that matches the output of `ip addr`.
+In my case, it's `eno1`.

 The naming of this file is very important.
 If you have any files in `/lib/systemd/network/` that have a `[Match]` stanza that targets your physical interface, you'll need to use the same filename in `/etc/systemd/network/` as I learned [here](https://unix.stackexchange.com/questions/411936/configuring-a-bridge-interface-with-systemd-networkd).
 This is the correct filename for a vanilla Clear Linux installation: